 When you’re taking a portrait, you should avoid any possible distracting elements.
-These include trash bins, big signs or bags.
 You can sometimes remove them or change your location or position to avoid them.

-Place the prism on the lens.
+Take a prism and place it on the lens.
 Move it around until the reflection, rainbow or extra light, manage to hide the unwanted element.

 Add a Dreamy Prism Photography Effect

 Prism photography is perfect for creating dreamy looking photos.
-The distortions, light spots and rainbows help give a photo a unique mood.
+The distortions, light spots and rainbow effect help give a photo a unique mood.

 Exaggerate the creative effects to make the image look more surrealistic.

-You can eve place the prism so that it crosses the centre of the lens instead of the side.
+You can even place the prism so that it crosses the centre of the lens instead of the side.